Yvonne Anderson, March 19th, 2016

 BB: Yeah, yeah.

 YA: I think that was the pivotal point.
 I think that’s when people stopped.
-Those that were going to be involving something more serious made their decision at that point.
+Those that were going to be involved in something more serious made their decision at that point.
 Other people decided that it’s time to go home.

 BB: Do you feel that it was a riot or a rebellion?